Class struggle: United States

-The 2024 killing of United Healthcare CEO Brian Thompson was seen by some as a class struggle event.
-Luigi Mangione was charged with the killing, and a manifesto attributed to Mangione criticized the health insurance industry.
-According to NBC, highly engaged posts on social media appeared celebrating the shooter, and mentioning other powerful figures as potential targets.
-In particular, some called it the opening blow of a class war.
+The 2024 killing of United Healthcare CEO Brian Thompson was portrayed by some as an act of class warfare.
+Luigi Mangione was charged with the shooting, and a manifesto attributed to him harshly criticized the health insurance industry.
+According to NBC, there were social media posts celebrating Thompson's death, mentioning other powerful business figures as potential targets, and calling the shooting the opening blow of a class war.

+Michael Parenti pointed out that not all instances of class struggle are radical, violent or aggressive, as in the case of strikes, lockouts, workplace sabotage, and assassination.
+He wrote that class antagonism can surface in minor acts of pilferage, low worker morale, and individual worker resistance to petty authority and hoarding of information.
+On the employers' side, lobbying for anti-union laws and against minimum wage increases, and hiring union-busting legal firms are expressions of class struggle.

 Post-2008 financial crisis

 Protester at the People's March in Columbus, Ohio, with sign reading, "It's a class war, not a culture war."

 Class conflict intensified in the period after the 2008 financial crisis, which led to a global wave of anti-austerity protests, including the Greek and Spanish Indignados movements and later the Occupy movement, whose slogan was "We are the 99%", signalling a more expansive class antagonist against the financial elite than that of the classical Marxist proletariat.

 In the speech "The Great American Class War" (2013), the journalist Bill Moyers asserted the existence of social-class conflict between democracy and plutocracy in the U.S. Chris Hedges wrote a column for Truthdig called "Let's Get This Class War Started", which was a play on Pink's song "Let's Get This Party Started."
 In a 2022 piece "America's New Class War", Hedges argues that increased class struggle and strikes by organized workers, often in defiance of union leadership, is the "one last hope for the United States."

-Historian Steve Fraser, author of The Age of Acquiescence: The Life and Death of American Resistance to Organized Wealth and Power, asserted in 2014 that class conflict is an inevitability if current political and economic conditions continue, noting that "people are increasingly fed up [...] their voices are not being heard.
+Historian Steve Fraser, author of The Age of Acquiescence, asserted in 2014 that class conflict is an inevitability if current political and economic conditions continue, noting that "people are increasingly fed up [...] their voices are not being heard.
 And I think that can only go on for so long without there being more and more outbreaks of what used to be called class struggle, class warfare."